 With regards to National Forest planting requirements, the site under consideration comprises of under 1 hectare.
-Policy INF8 (The National Forest) of the Local Plan requires normal landscaping appropriate to the sites setting in this instance.
-In the instance of this planning application the site area is below the threshold requiring a set percentage of National Forest planting, and therefore formal comments from the National Forest Company are not sought.
+Policy INF8 (The National Forest) of the Local Plan requires normal landscaping appropriate to the sites setting in this ipstage to the sites setting in the sites setting in this ipstage to the sites setting in the site area is below the threshold requiring a set percentage of National Forest planting, and therefore formal comments from the National Forest Company are not sought.